borkdude/blog/posts/oss-updates-jul-aug-2026.md

   - Fix emitted import specifiers on Windows: backslashes are normalized via the path resolution now shared with squint
   - [Full changelog](https://github.com/squint-cljs/cherry/blob/main/CHANGELOG.md)

-- [Choq](https://github.com/squint-cljs/choq): a ~5MB binary running the cherry compiler on embedded QuickJS
+- [Choq](https://github.com/squint-cljs/choq): a ~5 MB binary running the cherry compiler on embedded QuickJS
   - New project.
 Runs [cherry](https://github.com/squint-cljs/cherry) inside [quickjs-ng](https://github.com/quickjs-ng/quickjs) via [rquickjs](https://github.com/DelSkayn/rquickjs)
   - No JIT, so hot code is slower than Node.js, Bun or Deno, but the binary is small, startup is fast and memory use stays low.
 A Hono app serves around 30k requests per second locally, using less memory than the same app on Node.js or Bun
   - An install script for macOS, Linux and Windows, and dev release binaries